New passenger vessel arrives to boost transport for Region One - Guyana Chronicle

 The 2024‑built vessel, recently procured from Greece and soon to be renamed, sailed under its own power from the Mediterranean, rounding Cape Verde off the coast of Africa before crossing the Atlantic to Guyana.

-Speaking at the arrival and an inspection of the vessel on Wednesday, President Dr. Irfaan Ali described the ship as a key addition to the country’s national fleet, intended primarily to serve Region One, with plans also under way to source and refit another vessel for Region Seven.
+Speaking at the arrival and an inspection of the vessel on Wednesday, President Dr. Irfaan Ali described the ship as a key addition to the country’s national fleet, intended primarily to serve Region One (Barima-Waini), with plans also underway to source and refit another vessel for Region Seven (Cuyuni-Mazaruni).

 Over the next few years, the government aims to replace older vessels to provide a more consistent level of service across all regions.

-“We know region seven is asking about their new vessel, so we are in the process of redoing some other vessels that are available on the market, so we can have another vessel there.
-So incrementally, over the next few years, we’ll also be looking at replacing all the older vessel so we can have the same level of service in all the regions,” the President said.
+“We know Region Seven is asking about their new vessel, so we are in the process of redoing some other vessels that are available on the market, so we can have another vessel there.
+So, incrementally, over the next few years, we’ll also be looking at replacing all the older vessels so we can have the same level of service in all the regions,” the President said.

-Meanwhile, Guyana’s Minister of Public Utilities and Aviation, Deodat Indar said the vessel was identified after a global search led by the Maritime Administration.
+Meanwhile, Guyana’s Minister of Public Utilities and Aviation Deodat Indar said the Region One vessel was identified after a global search led by the Maritime Administration.

-It is equipped with three Hyundai engines and two generators, and currently offers seating for around 284 passengers.

-The minister stressed that renewing the fleet is central to improving comfort, reliability and speed for passengers, and to accommodating the increasing number of trips for Region One and the Parika–Supernaam corridor.
+The minister stressed that renewing the fleet is central to improving comfort, reliability and speed for passengers, and to accommodating the increasing number of trips for Region One and the Parika–Supenaam corridor.

 This included strengthening and pressure‑testing ballast tanks, checking and securing all sea locks, and ensuring that life‑saving appliances, navigation aids, firefighting and communication systems were fully operational.